DEFRA/apas-docs/docs/archive/latest/en/pages/4-cookie_policy.md

 ### Cookies that measure website use

-We use Google Analytics cookies to collect information about how you use the 'Get and Air Pollution Assessment' service.
+We use Google Analytics cookies to collect information about how you use the 'Get an air pollution assessment' service.
 We use the information to compile reports on the number of visitors, the pages they visit and the time they spend, help us improve the service.

 We use the following Google Analytics cookies: